 When it comes to discussing "the Ethereum crash", many Ethereum price predictions tend to look skeptical at it.
 Many think of Ethereum as the soil of cryptocurrency — so many things are built on it.
-For these reasons, it is hard to imagine that Ethereum will crash without then recovering afterward.
-By this, we mean that if Ethereum did crash, we believe the price would go back up eventually.
+For these reasons, it is hard to imagine that Ethereum will crash, without recovering afterwards.
+By this, I mean that, if Ethereum did crash, I believe the price would go back up, eventually.

 …and guess what?

 It’s happened before.

 Let’s look at the history of Ethereum and its price.

 The History of Ethereum

 The chart below illustrates Ethereum’s price for 12 months - from July 2019 to July 2020.
 The green line is the price of Ethereum in dollars.
 It started at around $1416 at its peak, and was around $300 in the middle of 2020.